-The Other Income under recovery is due to an income reduction from the Cabinet Office to fund Individual Electoral Registration (IER).
-An application to the Cabinet Office for additional funding was successful, however part of this funding will be required to fund IER costs in 17/18 and was therefore carried forward.
+The Other Income over recovery is due to the increase in Individual Electoral Registration (IER) associated costs, which were funded by the Cabinet Office.
+The remaining funding received from the Cabinet Office will be required to fund IER costs in 18/19 and was therefore carried forward.